Islandora/advanced_search/README.md

 ## Configure Collection Search

+See "Requirements" for a discussion of the use of `field_member_of`.

-To support collection based searches you need to index the `field_member_of` for every repository item as well define a new field that captures the full hierarchy of `field_member_of` for each repository item.
+To support collection based searches you need to index the `field_member_of` for every node as well define a new Search API field that captures the full hierarchy of `field_member_of` for each repository item.

-Add a new `Content` solr field `field_decedent_of` to the solr index at `admin/config/search/search-api/index/default_solr_index/fields`.
+Add a new `Content` Search API field `field_decedent_of` to the index at `admin/config/search/search-api/index/[your default index]/fields`.

 ![image](./docs/field_decedent_of.png)

-Then under `admin/config/search/search-api/index/default_solr_index/processors`
+Then under `admin/config/search/search-api/index/[your default index]/processors`
 enable `Index hierarchy` and setup the new field to index the hierarchy.

 ![image](./docs/enable_index_hierarchy.png)